Hard-to-Insure Homes: Why Some Properties Are Difficult to Cover and Your Options

 Distance From Fire Stations

 Homes located far from fire stations face measurably higher fire loss risks.
-Insurers use the ISO Public Protection Classification (PPC) system — a 1-to-10 scale — to evaluate a community's fire protection capabilities.
-Homes 5 or more miles from the nearest fire station can see premiums increase by up to 8%, and homes 25+ miles away face an average 9% premium increase nationwide.
+Insurers use the ISO Public Protection Classification (PPC) system (a 1-to-10 scale) to evaluate a community's fire protection capabilities.
+Living just 5 miles from a fire station can raise the average cost of homeowners insurance by about 8%, and homes 25+ miles away face a 9% premium increase nationwide (up to 43% in Alaska and roughly 20% in California).
+If a home sits more than 5 miles from the nearest department, the area often defaults to PPC Class 10, which most standard insurers will not accept.

 What you can do: You can't move a fire station, but you can invest in on-site fire suppression systems, fire-rated construction materials, and monitored alarm systems that can partially offset your location disadvantage.
-In rural areas where coverage is especially scarce, FAIR Plans and E&S insurers are often the most realistic options.
+In rural areas where coverage is especially scarce, E&S surplus lines carriers and state FAIR Plans are often the most realistic options.

 High-Crime Areas

 Homes in neighborhoods with elevated crime rates face higher premiums due to the increased risk of theft, vandalism, and property damage claims.
-Insurers factor in ZIP-code-level crime statistics when pricing policies.
+Insurers factor in ZIP-code-level crime statistics when pricing policies, and in 2026 insurers are moving away from state-wide risk assessments toward hyper-local ZIP code modeling, using satellite imagery and AI to identify specific neighborhoods deemed uninsurable.

 What you can do: Installing a monitored security system, deadbolt locks, motion-sensor lighting, and security cameras can help reduce your premium.
 Some insurers offer explicit discounts for alarm systems connected to a central monitoring service.